GluuFederation/flex/docs/admin/admin-ui/configuration.md

 Gluu Flex Admin UI uses [Cedarling](https://docs.jans.io/stable/cedarling/) for GUI access control.
 The role of the user is mapped with specific permissions (scopes) to ensure that the user can only access and modify functionalities relevant to their roles.

 The Cedarling Policy Store configuration screen helps to upload the Policy Store archive file used for the Admin UI access control.
 The Gluu Flex Admin UI uses a default Policy Store after installation for GUI access control.

-You can upload a new Cedarling Policy Store and Admin UI backend will automatically synchronize roles and role-to-scope mapping as per the schema and policies defined in the Policy Store.
+An uploaded Policy Store is stored as a backup and does not affect access control until it is activated.
+Activating it makes the Admin UI backend synchronize roles and role-to-scope mapping as per the schema and policies defined in that Policy Store.
+Uploaded stores are listed on the [Admin UI Policy Management](./policy-store-menu.md) screen, where they are activated, downloaded, inspected and deleted.

 ![image](../../assets/admin-ui/cedarling-config.png)